jbloomlab/Ab-CGGnaive_DMS/results/summary/compute_expression_meanF.md

 Compute per-barcode expression functional score
 ================
 Tyler Starr
-7/12/2021
+8/6/2021

-This notebook reads in per-barcode counts from `count_variants.ipynb` for expression Sort-seq experiments, computes functional scores for RBD expression levels, and does some basic QC on variant expression functional scores.
+This notebook reads in per-barcode counts from `count_variants.ipynb` for expression Sort-seq experiments, computes functional scores for scFv expression levels, and does some basic QC on variant expression functional scores.